reactjs/react.dev/src/content/reference/react/use.md

 ### Streaming data from the server to the client {/*streaming-data-from-server-to-client*/}

-Data can be streamed from the server to the client by passing a Promise as a prop from a server component to a client component:
+Data can be streamed from the server to the client by passing a Promise as a prop from a Server Component to a Client Component:

 ```js App.js
 import { fetchMessage } from './lib.js';